FlynnOConnell/clustersort/docs/guide/guide.config.rst

     .. _pca-use-percent-variance-key:

     - use-percent-variance
         - Whether to use percent variance to determine the number of components to retain.
+If 0, use all components.
         - Default: 1

     .. _pca-principal-component-n-key: